menu icon

 Put the water on to boil for your double boiler if using.
 Put the milk into a small pot on a low heat to start warming up.

-Separate your egg yokes and put the whites aside for another recipe, such as my rainbow meringues or amaretti cookies.
+Separate your egg yolks and put the whites aside for another recipe, such as my rainbow meringues or amaretti cookies.

-Add the brown sugar to the yokes and beat until colour has changed from deep yellow to a light, pale, creamy color.
+Add the brown sugar to the yolks and beat until colour has changed from deep yellow to a light, pale, creamy color.
 Add the ginger and blend well.
-Temper the egg yokes by adding the warmed milk, a bit at a time, mixing well between each addition.
+Temper the egg yolks by adding the warmed milk, a bit at a time, mixing well between each addition.

 Transfer the mix to the double boiler.
 Add the cream, golden syrup and glucose syrup if using.
 On a low heat for approximatly ten to fifteen minutes, stirring well and often, until the mix coats the back of a spoon or spatula when you run your finger through it.